-- How the organisation funds/conducts research – this is essentially some background explaining how and why you fund/conduct research (e.g. if there are dedicated budgets, on an ‘as needed’ basis, in house / commissioned externally).
+- How the organisation funds, conducts or supports research – this is essentially some background explaining how and why you fund, conduct or support research (e.g. if there are dedicated budgets, on an ‘as needed’ basis, in house / commissioned externally).

 - Comment on how this relates to health – an explanation of your organisation’s broader contribution to the health research environment, such as key topics that your organisation needs further insight on.
 Try to avoid lengthy case studies, but 1-2 exemplars might be helpful.

 - Facts and Figures – If there are any figures or approximations you can make (on the research you support in general but the greater focus on the health-relevant aspects is better), that would be fantastic… but we appreciate this may be difficult.
 Even a simple total research budget or count of research projects may help put your work in some context.
 Note this would still need to be relevant to the timescale for the report, i.e. funded or active in calendar year 2022.

 - Data notes – if you are submitting data for the analysis, please include any notes on methodology or caveats you wish made clear.

 This ‘Qualitative Submission’ was introduced in 2018 and examples can be found in our that report’s Appendix 1.
 Prior to this, we included an ‘approach to coding’ explanatory text which performed a similar function but focused more on contextualising each funders’ data submission (e.g. our 2014 report, Appendix 1).